-The inverter provides a Upgrade/Dongle terminal, which can transmit data of the inverter to the monitoring website via WiFi+LAN dongle (Optional).
-The WiFi+LAN dongle is equipped with two kinds of communication modes (Wi-Fi mode or LAN mode).
-Users can choose based on actual needs.
+The inverter provides a Upgrade/Dongle terminal, which can transmit data of the inverter to the monitoring website via Wi-Fi+LAN dongle.
+The Wi-Fi+LAN dongle supports two communication modes (Wi-Fi mode or LAN mode).
+Users can choose either of them according to needs.
 (If needed, purchase products from us.)